 If we use multiple RApply calls then it slows down the computation considerably.
 To overcome this we can use Excel array formulas instead of multiple RApply’s, and speed up the computation.
 The example below illustrates the rounding using the array function.
 Check the link to learn how array formulas are written in Excel.

-RExcel has provided VBA procedures and functions for us to connect R via Macros.
+RExcel has VBA procedures and functions to connect R via Macros.
 However, prior to starting in Macros you need to set the reference to RExcelVBAlib from the References tab (In the VBA window, see in Tools -> References).